nikhilgautam96/Javascript/Notes/[1]_Intermediate_js/[3]_Functions_in_JS/Arrow/_4_Arrow_functions.md

 // Window {window: Window, self: Window, document: document, name: 'nikhil', location: Location, …}
 ```

--   The event listener has the ability to bind the callback function to the `this` (ie. the DOM element). bcz, thats where the event listener is attached to.
+-   `The event listener has the ability to bind the callback function to the `this` (ie. the DOM element). bcz, thats where the event listener is attached to`.
     but,
     in setTimeout() we don't see such behaviour as the setTimeout() function does not have the ability to bind to anything.